Andrea Radrizzani: Leeds United

 On 7 March, towards the end of Leeds' 0–3 defeat against Wolverhampton Wanderers, just before the final whistle, Radrizzani in a series of Twitter posts, questioned the legality and fairness of the competition.
 On 12 March, Radrizzani made public his decision to seek clarity from the Football League regarding league leaders Wolverhampton Wanderers, to seek clarification of the link with Wolves and 'super agent' Jorge Mendes.

 In March 2018, Radrizzani announced that Leeds United would be going on a post-season tour of Myanmar in May 2018 to play two friendlies.
 However, the tour announcement drew criticism nationally and from MP's and Amnesty International due to the political situation in the country.
 Radrizzani defended the choice of location, declaring that 'This is about people not governments'.

-In Radrizzani’s first season as sole owner (2017–18), having being top of the League for the first quarter of the season, and dropping to fifth at the halfway point, Leeds missed out on playoffs completely after a disappointing run of form in the second half of the season, finishing thirteenth in the table.
+In Radrizzani’s first season as sole owner (2017–18), having been top of the League for the first quarter of the season, and dropping to fifth at the halfway point, Leeds missed out on playoffs completely after a disappointing run of form in the second half of the season, finishing thirteenth in the table.

-On 24 May 2018, Radrizzani and Leeds United announced that 49ers Enterprises had bought shares in the club to become a minority investor (49's Enterprises is the business arm of the NFL side San Francisco 49ers owned by Denise DeBartolo York, Jed York and John York).
+On 24 May 2018, Radrizzani and Leeds United announced that 49ers Enterprises had bought shares in the club to become a minority investor (49ers Enterprises is the business arm of the NFL side San Francisco 49ers owned by Denise DeBartolo York, Jed York and John York).

-Head Coach Paul Heckingbottom was sacked by Radrizzani on 1 June 2018, having been at the club for just four months.
+Head coach Heckingbottom was sacked by Radrizzani on 1 June 2018, having been at the club for just four months.

 Argentine manager Marcelo Bielsa was named by Radrizzani as the club's new head coach on 15 June, signing a two-year contract with option of a third year, after two weeks of negotiations with the club.
 In doing so he became the highest-paid manager in Leeds United history.

 Radrizzani entered late talks to buy Italian Serie B side F.C.
 Bari 1908 in July 2018, to become a co-owner/investor, but pulled out of the deal, because of a financial deadline due to Bari's financial situation.
 On 16 July 2018 Radrizzani revealed that “Unfortunately, the short time available to perform detailed and thorough due diligence checks, force us reluctantly to abandon this idea and challenge.”

 On 31 July, Radrizzani signed striker Patrick Bamford to Leeds for £7 million (rising up to £10 million), the move representing the highest fee Leeds had spent on a player since Robbie Fowler's move to the club in 2001.

 After the sale of promising young player Ronaldo Vieira to Italian side Sampdoria on 1 August, Radrizzani defended the sale to supporters by saying “We cannot buy players and never sell players.”